craftingcity/The-Known-World/An Open Letter....md

 In an effort to organize my thoughts on the state of the campaign, I am creating an unordered list of thoughts.
 Fundamentally, I am dissatisfied by the current state.

 - *Tactics*
-	- So far, each of the different hostiles we have encountered are utilizing the same 'second wave' style deployment strategy, and have
+	- So far, each of the different hostiles we have encountered are utilizing the same 'second wave' style deployment strategy.
+There is always a second group - of roughly a third or a half the size of the first - that will arrive as the first group begins to take casualties.
+I'm simply bored of
+	- So far, each of the different hostiles we have encountered are utilizing some form of debilitating crowd control, some way of holding someone where they are or taking their turn entirely.
+		- I understand that it presents a sincere element of danger, but while it does so, it removes choices from individual players and the party as a whole.
+Actually damaging someone leaves room for them to make choices while they are still conscious, while presenting at least the same level of danger if not more.
 - *Choices / Saying No*
 - *Keeping Your Secrets*